-Amari and the Night Brothers by BB Alston has to be the top children’s book release for 2021.
+Amari and the Night Brothers by BB Alston has to be one of the top children’s book release in the last few years.
 Readers will recognise a whole ton of fantasy traditions as they race through the pages – from Harry Potter right through to Men in Black – yet Amari also has a strong voice of her own.
 The story feels utterly familiar and fresh at the same time – a cosy magical blanket for the cold January frosts which will transport you to unseen worlds and secret societies.

 This post includes an affiliate link which means that if you make a purchase through this page we may receive a small amount of commission at no cost to yourself.

 No one will talk about it.

 So when Amari gets an invitation to the Bureau of Supernatural Affairs, she’s certain this is her chance to find Quinton.
 But first she has to get her head around the new world of the Bureau, where mermaids, aliens and magicians are real, and her roommate is a weredragon.

 Amari must compete against kids who’ve known about the supernatural world their whole lives, and when each trainee is awarded a special supernatural talent, Amari is given an illegal talent – one that the Bureau views as dangerous.

 With an evil magician threatening the whole supernatural world, and her own classmates thinking she is the enemy, Amari has never felt more alone.
 But if she doesn’t pass the three tryouts, she may never find out what happened to Quinton…